 What Is Pseudodementia?

 Researchers have found depressive pseudodementia in 0.6% of people aged 65 or older.
-Higher rates may be found in patients who present for assessment of cognitive decline.2 There are three major areas of cognitive functioning that are negatively impacted by pseudodementia, including executive function, speech and language, and memory.
+Higher rates may be found in patients who present for assessment of cognitive decline.2 The major areas of cognitive functioning that are negatively impacted by pseudodementia include executive function, speech and language, and memory.

 Pseudodementia Symptoms